dombrant/100-days-of-code/r1-log.md

 ### R1D40 (February 12th, 2018)
 Today I got some more work done with Gulp.
 I tested using live-server while my Gulp file watches for changes in my HTML, CSS or JavaScript.
 I only have a few more plugins left to test out.

+### R1D41 (February 13th, 2018)
+Today I did some more work with Gulp.
+I spend most of my time working on setting up a function to display the size of my Index.html and its CSS and JS files.
+It was harder than I anticipated.
+I ended up making a custom solution using the fs module's stat function.